 One option is that the timing of tooth development is controlled by signals from the jaw tissues, and vice versa.
 However, good evidence suggests that the opposite is true: the pace of tooth and jaw development has been naturally selected to run in parallel with no cross-talk between tooth and jaw tissues.
 We aim to tackle this research question using complimentary genetic, statistical and advanced 3D imaging data alongside mammalian models at various stages of pre- and postnatal development.

-Being virtually next door to the Canadian Light Source (Canadian Light Source), home to Canada’s only Synchrotron, my lab has access to amazingly powerful high-resolution imaging technologies with which to study morphology.
-Supported by the Canadian Foundation for Innovation, we will soon have an Optical Projection Tomography scanning system (bioptonics), enabling us to image and measure embryonic morphology alongside the genetics driving this development.
-We are also fortunate to have the Computed-Tomography Facility at our department in Dr. Dave Cooper’s lab (Dr. Cooper's Lab).
+Being virtually next door to the Canadian Light Source, home to Canada’s only Synchrotron, my lab has access to amazingly powerful high-resolution imaging technologies with which to study morphology.
+Supported by the Canadian Foundation for Innovation, we have an Optical Projection Tomography scanning system, enabling us to image and measure embryonic morphology alongside the genetics driving this development.
+We are also fortunate to have the Computed-Tomography Facility at our department in Dr. Cooper's Lab.

 The Master Plan